 The Local Government Road Wetland Replacement Program (LGRWRP) was established to provide wetland mitigation for certain qualifying road reconstruction, repair and rehabilitation projects conducted by local road authorities (cities, townships, counties).
-BWSR provides wetland mitigation for wetland impacts incurred as a result a qualifying project.
+BWSR provides wetland mitigation for wetland impacts incurred as a result of a qualifying project.
 Prior to program establishment in 1996, road authorities were responsible for providing their own wetland mitigation for such projects.
 Local road authorities must follow the required process to take advantage of the program.

 LGRWRP project eligibility requirements are as follows: